qpdf/qpdf/manual/cli.rst

 ..
 NOTES

+   See "HOW TO ADD A COMMAND-LINE ARGUMENT" in README-maintainer.

    This file contains text that is used for help file generation.
    Lines that start with the magic comment ".. help topic x: y" introduce a help topic called "x" with short text "y".
 The contents